 In the fable, the letters want to be important.
 We humans naturally want that, too.
 But we are truly important only when we are fulfilling God's purpose for our life.
-Only what is done with and for God has eternal value.

 The prophet Micah wrote, "He has told you, O man, what is good; and what does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God" (Micah 6:8).
 Jesus said, "The work of God is this: to believe in the one he as sent."
 The apostle Paul said to the people of Athens, "For in him (God) we live and move and have our being (Acts 17:28).
 And Paul wrote to the church at Rome, "For whatever does not proceed from faith is sin" (Rom 14:23).